🤑 You have $200 tuition credit

 00

-Kick things off by meeting your instructor, getting the lay of the land, and seeing what we’ve prepared.
+Kick things off by meeting your instructor and seeing what we’ve prepared.
 We’ll break down the course, the assignments, and the final project, so you know exactly what’s ahead.

 • Meet your instructor